 Tagine!
 It’s a way of life in Morocco and you’re going to love it!
-Chicken Tagine with Olives is the way to my heart and I made it so you don’t even need to own a tagine! (ya’ll know I wasn’t fitting one of those into my carry on for the trek home!)
+Chicken Tagine with Olives is the way to my heart!

 Let’s start with the basics.
 Tagine, is a dish that originated in Northern Africa and has since made its way across Europe and beyond.
 It’s particularly popular for dinner parties because it feeds a crowd and it’s incredibly flavorful.
 At it’s core, a tagine is large chunks of stewed meat, tons of spices, preserved lemons and fresh herbs on top.
 It’s cooked in a vessel that’s also called a tagine.
 It’s basically an earthenware dish with a tight fitting, cone-shaped lid.
 During cooking, that lid catches the rising vapor and condensation and allows it to drip back over the ingredients making them extra juicy and flavorful.

-Yours truly was NOT about to haul an authentic tagine back from Morocco, hello, carry on only for life.
+Yours truly was NOT able to haul an authentic tagine back from Morocco, hello, carry on only for life.
 So I did it with the next best thing, a skillet and a lid.
-Duh.
-I also wasn’t going to call for preserved lemons in this dish because how many of us have preserved lemons on hand?
-I know I don’t!
-So… I gave it my Gaby spin and I actually think it’s 100% more delicious than the ones we had while in Morocco!
+A tagine is on my list of things to purchase one day!
+Until then… I gave it my Gaby spin and it’s delicious!
 Make it – you won’t be disappointed!

 Chicken Tagine with Olives

 For the Chicken

 - 1 teaspoon ground cumin